April 3, 2025

 Next, go to Triggers and create a new Page view trigger with the following settings:

-This trigger will fire when the cookie’s value is greater or equal to 3.
+This trigger will fire when the cookie’s value is greater than or equal to 3.

 That’s it!
 You can now assign this trigger to any tag you want, whether it is a pop-up, Google Analytics event tag, or whatever.
 I’ll leave it entirely to your imagination.